nhingungungungungu/AWS-FCJ/content/4-EventParticipated/4.1-Event1/_index.md

 **Event Objectives**
 - Introduce the AWS FCJ Workforce program and the OJT Fall 2025 plan
 - Guide students on OJT workflow, timeline, and key activities
-- Set expectations for skills development and learning outcomes
+- Set expectation for skills development and learning outcomes
 - Provide information on AWS tools and platforms to be used

 **Speakers / Organizers**